 The School of Social Sciences is a leading international centre of excellence in interdisciplinary and applied social research.
 Research in the School is broadly focused on the application of social science theories, methods and concepts to social and policy issues.

 Examples of research strengths include crime and justice, housing and community, the environment, risk, social inclusion, migration and ethnicity, health and medicine, sport, tourism, leisure, gender and masculinities and global and national governance.

-Research projects by discipline
+Research by program

 Take your passion for ideas further than you ever imagined.

 We offer the opportunity to undertake a research degree with is in any of our disciplines and areas of research expertise.
 We offer a collegial, supportive environment, with experienced supervision, regular seminar series, research skills training, and many opportunities to work with peers and academics on your areas of interest.

 Choose a research topic that reflects your interests and identify a supervisor from discipline staff with the expertise to guide you in your research.
 We supervise across a range of methodologies and conceptual/theoretical approaches, and encourage scholarship that draws on ideas from across diverse fields.

 To find out about application procedures, entry requirements, and scholarships, refer to College of Arts, Law and Education Research Degrees.